Sleeping With Scoliosis – Top 6 Tips You Should Have in Mind

 5. Practice Good Sleep Hygiene

 Sleep hygiene refers to your sleeping and bedroom habits.
-The best thing you can do to ensure a restful night— other than having the perfect bed— is to practice habits that support healthy sleep.
+The best thing you can do to help get a restful night — other than having the perfect bed — is to practice habits that support healthy sleep.

 Frequently Asked Questions